ClaudiaShu/claudiashu.github.io/_posts/time-series-metrics/2025-01-10-time-series-metrics.md

 ## **Practical Implications**
 - **When to Use Squared Errors:**
   Go for MSE or RMSE when:
-  - You want to heavily penalize large deviations.
+  - You want to heavily penalise large deviations.
   - Your data is symmetric, or outliers are rare.

 - **When to Use Absolute Errors:**